DoubleCouponDay/Chunkus/README.md

     + In the `Run and Debug` side menu, select the launch task `(Windows) Launch Tests`, which can be configured in the `.vscode/launch.json file`.

-Currently, only windows tests have been confirmed to work.

 ## Rust Tests
 ---